 Medically referred to as brain ischemia (or brain attack for its similarity to a heart attack), a stroke occurs when blood flow to the brain has been cut off as a result of a clot or weakened blood vessel.
 The obstructed blood flow which occurs in the event of a stroke causes oxygen-deprived brain cells to die.
 Depending on the severity and length of blood flow restriction, a traumatic brain injury such as stroke can cause serious and permanent damage to the brain often resulting in some degree of disability.

 Adult stem cells are present throughout the various tissues of the body and are responsible for repairing day-to-day bumps, bruises and acute injuries—whether that injury is a paper cut, pneumonia or a stroke.
-Unfortunately, the number of adult stem cells present in the different areas of your body vary greatly in number and most researchers agree that there are simply not enough stem cells “at the ready” within brain tissue to heal itself in the same way the skin does after a cut.
+Unfortunately, the number of adult stem cells present in local areas of the body vary greatly in number and most researchers agree that there are simply not enough stem cells “at the ready” within brain tissue to heal itself in the same way the skin does after a cut.

 Stem Cell Therapy for Stroke: The Procedure

 - First, water-assisted fat harvesting is done to obtain a sufficient amount of adipose (fat) tissue.

 To learn more about Okyanos Cell Therapy for stroke, contact a Patient Liaison to request a free educational consultation or dial 855-OKYANOS (855-659-2667).

 Fat Tissue: An Underappreciated Source of Stem Cells for Biotechnology (April, 2006) in Trends in Biotechnology.
 Retrieved from http://www.ncbi.nlm.nih.gov/pubmed/16488036.